-Every entrant and driver/rider shall sign the relevant declarations and undertakings set out hereunder, which shall form part of the licence application form:
+Every entrant and driver/rider/co-driver/navigator shall be deemed to have signed the following declarations and undertakings set out hereunder, when applying for a competition licence from MSA:

 - i) "I understand that should I, at the time of an event in which I intend taking part, be suffering from any condition/disability (whether permanent or temporary) which is likely to prejudicially affect my control of my vehicle/machine, I may not take part in the event concerned unless expressly permitted to do so by MSA following the aforementioned declaration of my condition/disability.
 I further understand that, notwithstanding the issue of a licence to me by MSA it remains my responsibility not to participate in any event where a condition or disability suffered by me, may in any way affect my, or any other person's safety." - ii) "I declare that, to the best of my belief, I or the rider(s)/driver(s) entered by me, possess the standard of competence necessary to take part in any event entered, and that any vehicle/machine entered will be suitable and race worthy/roadworthy, having regard to the speeds which will be reached." - iii) "I declare that any vehicle/machine entered by me, will comply with all regulations and specifications pertaining to the event entered/category of motorsport concerned.
-I accept, subject to my rights of protest and appeal, which action will be taken against me as the entrant and/or driver and/or rider, in accordance with the provisions of MSA's regulations, if my vehicle/machine is found not to comply with the relevant regulations and specifications."
+I accept, subject to my rights of protest and appeal, which action will be taken against me as the entrant and/or driver and/or rider, in accordance with the provisions of MSA's regulations, if my vehicle/machine is found not to comply with the relevant regulations and specifications." - iv) "I confirm that all safety requirements relating to both the vehicle/machine and those referring to the personal protective equipment and apparel of both driver/rider and navigator/co-driver (where applicable), are fully compliant with the regulations, have not reached their expiry date (where applicable), and have been correctly installed."